jribarich/Basketball-Peak-Finder/README.md

 season of an NBA player's career and displays statistics and charts related to that player.
 It can find a player's peak performance in the regular season and/or the postseason.
+The peak is found by summing a single season's Win
+Shares with PER.
+The maximum of all the season's is determined.

 ## Demo